PM May's statement on Brexit talks after EU rejects her proposals

 First, there are over 3 million EU citizens living in the UK who will be understandably worried about what the outcome of yesterday’s summit means for their future.

 I want to be clear with you that even in the event of no deal your rights will be protected.
-You are our friends, our neighbors, our colleagues.
+You are our friends, our neighbours, our colleagues.
 We want you to stay.

 Second, I want to reassure the people of Northern Ireland that in the event of no deal we will do everything in our power to prevent a return to a hard border.